syncfusion-content/xamarin-docs/Xamarin/Installation/install-nuget-packages.md

 **NuGet** is a Package management system for Visual Studio.
 It makes it easy to add, update and remove external libraries in our application.
 Syncfusion publishing all Xamarin  NuGet packages in [nuget.org](https://www.nuget.org/packages?q=Tags%3A%22xamarin%22+syncfusion).
 The Syncfusion Xamarin NuGet packages can be used without installing the Syncfusion Essential Studio setup.
 To create with the Syncfusion Xamarin components, just use the Syncfusion Xamarin NuGet packages in a Xamarin application.

-> From v16.2.0.46 (2018 Volume 2 Service Pack 1) onwards, all the Syncfusion WPF components are available as NuGet packages at [nuget.org](https://www.nuget.org/packages?q=Tags%3A%22xamarin%22+syncfusion).
+> From v16.2.0.46 (2018 Volume 2 Service Pack 1) onwards, all the Syncfusion Xamarin components are available as NuGet packages at [nuget.org](https://www.nuget.org/packages?q=Tags%3A%22xamarin%22+syncfusion).

 ## Installation using Package Manager UI